 Are Domestika courses good?

 Domestika courses are almost always excellent.
-The platform maintains a very high standard for its courses, and if a class starts getting negative reviews it’s sometimes revisited with new or updated content.
+The platform maintains a very high standard for its courses, and if a class starts getting negative reviews it’s often revisited with new or updated content.

 Is Domestika only in Spanish?